 We have not historically declared or paid cash dividends on our common stock.
 Although our board of directors declared a special cash dividend of \$140.0 million, which was payable on May 26, 2017 to stockholders of record as of the close of business on May 17, 2017, we do not currently intend to pay any regular cash dividends in the foreseeable future.
+Additionally, as a result of the amount that we paid pursuant to the settlement agreement, the amount that we expect to pay to acquire the remaining notes and other costs and expenses incurred related to the Delaware Action, we will have exhausted the full amount of the escrow funds and do not intend to declare an additional special dividend with respect to any portion of the escrow funds.
 In addition, the terms of any future debt agreements may preclude us from paying dividends.
 As a result, capital appreciation, if any, of our common stock will be the sole source of gain for holders of our common stock for the foreseeable future.